JiniusLee/CallingRESTAPIExample/README.md

 1. Open Tweets.sln
 2. Make sure to check TweetConsole is set as start up project.
 3. Run.
 This should open console that displays all the tweets.

+#### Run option.
+When running, you will be prompted with option of 3 things.
+1. Print all tweets in console.
+2. Print all tweets in "tweets.txt" file.
+3. Print all tweets in "logs.txt" file.
+Type 1, 2, or 3 to to print in desired manner.